Section Eleven: 1 2

 However, this doesn't do what you think it does - it's not the final document that you should send to somebody else.
 Simply because they could select Final showing markup from the menu.
 This would then reveal all your changes!

 To get a final version without the changes and comments, you need to Accept and Reject changes.
-So click back on Final Showing Markup from the menu above.
+So click back on Final Showing Markup from the menu above (or leave it on All Markup in Word 2013 and 2016).
 This will display all your changes again.

 The first thing to do is check to see if all of your markups are showing.
 To check, click on Show Markup in the Tracking panel: